yazici/procedural-structures-for-blender/README.md

 # procedural-structures-for-blender
+WIP
-Parses CGA shape grammars for procedural modelling of structures in blender and provides machine learning tools that allow you to teach the system how you want your structure to look.
+Will parse CGA shape grammars for procedural modelling of structures in Blender and provide machine learning tools to allow a user to teach the system a style of building to generate.